 With Appdome-DEV, mobile developers can auto deploy their Appdome-Fused apps to both public and private app stores.

-Refer to these knowledge base articles to learn more about Auto Deploying to Public Appstores; Apple Appstore and Google Play Store and Auto Deploying to Private/Enterprise Appstores: Microsoft Intune, IBM MaaS360 and MobileIron.
+Refer to these knowledge base articles to learn more about Auto Deploying to Public Appstores; Apple Appstore and Google Play Store and Auto Deploying to Private/Enterprise Appstores: Microsoft Intune, VMware Workspace ONE, IBM MaaS360 and MobileIron.

 Fusion History is very powerful for troubleshooting and auditing purposes.
 Throughout the integration workflow, it provides a complete history of all integration and deployment activities, available on a per app and per Fusion Set basis.
 This enables Appdome admins to view and audit the complete log history, seeing who did what during each step of the Fusion process.
 Fusion History also offers built-in versioning and indexing for everything users do on Appdome, such as uploaded apps, fused builds, fusion sets, signing activity and more.
 In addition, Integration Binding ensures that all activities related to published builds are fully trackable, using mechanisms like timestamps, fusions stamps, and audit stamps.
 Lastly, users can also access and re-integrate original app binaries to suit any mobile integration use case.